tz-proactive/pail-aifs/README.md

 run the `Frontend LLM` section of the Colab.
 Adjust the `max_conversation_round` to the number of interactions you like.
 This should look like the following:
 ![frontend LLM2](https://github.com/tz-proactive/pail-aifs/blob/main/Frontend%20LLM2.png)

 It uses `Mistral-7B-Instruct-v0.1` that takes all previous chat context (including a few warmup context), and generate answer for each new user's instruction.
-I added a warmup conversation as context, therefore the model will generate consistent text styling (e.g, inserting Emoji as seen fit.)
+I added a warmup conversation as context, therefore the model will generate consistent text styling (e.g, inserting Emoji).
+This warm up history context can be viewed as a lightweight "PEFT".
+In the future, we can collect user feedbacks and apply more involved LoRA SFT or DPO.

 ### Retriever LLM
 run the `Retriever LLM` section of the Colab.
 It uses `Mistral-7B-Instruct-v0.1` together with a `ConversationalRetrieval` pipeline.
 Adjust the `max_conversation_round` to the number of interactions you like.
 Adjust the `max_hm_clothing_articles_to_load` to the number clothings of the H&M database to use.
 The larger the number, the more retrievel recall we have.
 The smaller the number the faster to compute the embedding for the database.
 The `use_front_end_llm` will combine the recommendation from the frontend LLM, as the retrievel conditioned model loses styling creativity.
 This should look like the following: